Uterine Fibroid Embolization in Mobile, AL

 What Are the Benefits of UFE?

-Uterine fibroid embolization is typically performed on an outpatient basis, meaning that women treated for fibroids at Alabama Coastal Radiology may return home following their procedure.
+Uterine fibroid embolization is typically performed on an outpatient basis, meaning that women treated for fibroids at Alabama Coastal Radiology, P.C. may return home following their procedure.
 Over the next several weeks the patient’s fibroids should gradually reduce in size as they continue to not receive the blood necessary for further development and growth.

 Compared to more traditional approaches to treating fibroids, such as a hysterectomy, UFE is much less invasive.
 Avoidance of making a large incision and putting a patient fully under anesthesia during their treatment lowers both the risk of potential complications and the amount of recommended recovery time for the patient.
-A majority of patients who receive uterine fibroid treatment using UFE are able to return to regular daily activities in one to two days.
+A majority of patients who receive uterine fibroid treatment using UFE can return to regular daily activities in one to two days.

 What Are the Risks of UFE?